Visting the Maryland Historical Trust Library as a Historic Preservation Consultant

 Archeological Survey Files currently include site-specific survey reports, maps, slides, and documentation for over 13,000 terrestrial and underwater archeological sites ranging from shipwrecks, wharves, piers, aircraft, historic domestic sites, cemeteries, slave quarters, mills, shell middens, and prehistoric villages and camps.

-GIS Maps are available for archeological sites on the Library workstations.
-Mapped locational data is available using TNTmips geospatial software (instructions for using the software are provided on your visit).
+GIS Maps are available for archeological sites on the Library computers using the Medusa Cultural Resource Information System.
 Available layers include not only archeological sites, but also Phase I survey boundaries and quad files.
 Physical USGS quad maps with marked property locations are also available in the Library.

 Archeology Survey Reports and other more extensive documentation of particular sites are stored in the MHT Library.
 Copying of these materials is restricted, and responses to requests are decided based on individual situations.
 There is a fee.